Hecate: The Goddess of Witchcraft in Greek Mythology

 The name Hecate comes from the Greek word “Hekatos,” which was thought to be a really distant and obscure epithet associated with Apollo, the Greek god of music.
 It basically implies someone “who works from a far distance.”

-Meet Hecate’s Family
+Hecate’s Family

-Hecate was born inside the prestigious halls of the Perses and Asteria, as a second generation Titan goddess.
+Hecate was born inside the prestigious halls of the Perses and Asteria, as a second-generation Titan goddess.

-The way it goes, this beauty of hers wasn’t enough to keep her safe from Zeus’ abnormal sexual desires.
+This beauty of hers wasn’t enough to keep her safe from Zeus’ abnormal sexual desires.
 The absolutely crazy god of thunder chased this single goddess over the city walls in the form of an eagle.
 Thankfully, she escaped him by transforming into a quail and flying away into the sky.

 She landed from the sky “like a star” into the sea and transformed into an island to finally escape Zeus’ dangerous lovemaking drive.
+This was also where she met Perses.

 Hesiod’s “Theogony” and Hecate

 Hecate made her stylish entrance into the pages of Greek mythology through the pens of Hesiod in his “Theogony.”
-Hesiod has been kind enough to bless us with a couple of Hecate-centric tales.

 Hesiod mentions: